jinkim31/inkjet/readme.md

 # InkJet
-A multithreaded immediate-mode GUI application template
+A multi-threaded application framework with an immediate-mode GUI

 ## Libraries Included
 - Dear ImGui Bundle